ecp-eth/comments-monorepo/docs/pages/indexer-reference/index.mdx

 ## Overview

-The ECP Indexer utilise [Ponder](https://ponder.sh/) to monitor CommentV1 contract events for comment-related activities and processes them into a queryable database.
+The ECP Indexer utilise [Ponder](https://ponder.sh/) to monitor `CommentManager` contract events for comment-related activities and processes them into a queryable database.
 It supports the following features:

 - Indexes comments from ECP-compatible smart contracts
 - Processes comment metadata and content